pecostm32/FNIRSI_1013D_Firmware/README.md

 This repository is a result of the hacking of the original FNIRSI 1013D firmware.
 To make it easier to just get the new firmware code, this repository is created.

+During the hacking and development phase discoveries where made that there are differences between the oscilloscopes in the field.
+An important one is the different displays that are used.
+To make it work with these different models a sector on the SD card has been allocated to hold the display configuration.
+To this moment only one major deviation needed this mod.
+The more standard types can use the default configuration.

+In the "fnirsi_1013d_scope" dist folder there are a configuration files for both the deviated and the standard one.
+In the "How_to_load_scope.txt" file you can find the instructions for loading these files to the SD card.

 There are four folders with source code projects of which a minimum of two are needed to build a binary that can be loaded onto the SD card that is housed in the scope.

 For a version with a startup screen that shows PECOs sCOPE three projects are needed: